lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 ### Option: `taildrop`

-This add-on support [Tailscale's Taildrop][taildrop] feature, which allows you to send files to your Home Assistant instance from other Tailscale devices.
+This add-on supports [Tailscale's Taildrop][tailscale_info_taildrop] feature, which allows you to send files to your Home Assistant instance from other Tailscale devices.

 This option is enabled by default.